 The Committee agreed unanimously that the promotional presentation style of the CPC, coupled with the selective use of data had the potential to impact prescribing behaviours.
 The Committee discussed whether corrective action was warranted, and agreed that, having been circulated to a wide audience over a lengthy timeframe, it was necessary to correct any possible misunderstanding that may be held about the NOACs from the promotional use of this study.
 The Committee therefore determined that a corrective letter should circulated to all healthcare professionals who had received the CPC.
 The Committee noted from the intercompany dialogue that Bayer refused to provide any clarity to BMS-Pfizer Alliance as to the breadth of its distribution.
-Therefore the Committee, to ensure that it was sufficiently broad.
+Therefore the Committee agreed that the distribution list for the corrective letter should be approved by the Committee, to ensure that it was sufficiently broad.
 The Committee noted that it should not see individual HCP names on the distribution lists, however it needed assurance from Bayer that any HCP who was exposed to the material receives the corrected information.
 The Committee agreed that it would initially draft the corrective letter.